 The ADX-2400 is designed to provide delay, level control and distribution for effects or commentary audio.
-The system can be used for stand-alone delay of 24 AES audio channels (12 pairs), or can be used to transmit and receive audio signals via a standard Ethernet data network (24 transmit and 24 receive channels simultaneously), or the combination of both functions.
+The system can be used for stand-alone delay of 24 audio channels, or can be used to transmit and receive audio signals via a standard Ethernet data network (24 transmit and 24 receive channels simultaneously), or the combination of both functions.

 The system is 'output oriented'.
-It can be thought of as having 48 outputs: 24 'local' AES outputs on the rear panel, and 24 'network' outputs which are sent to the Ethernet network.
+It can be thought of as having 48 outputs: 24 'local' outputs on the rear panel, and 24 'network' outputs which are sent to the Ethernet network.
 Each of these 48 outputs can be set up as follows:

+SELECT SOURCE:

-SELECT SOURCE: SILENCE, LOCAL INPUT, NETWORK INPUT, TONE1 (888HZ), or TONE2 (560Hz)
+SILENCE, LOCAL INPUT, NETWORK INPUT, TONE1 (888HZ), or TONE2 (560Hz), (or the one of the above sources mixed with the source from the other channel of the even-odd pair, for stereo summing)